pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 - __Chassis:__ Commercially-available base, 3D-printable modifications (Links/STL files included)
 - __Electronics:__ Custom peripherals board PCB for easy connections and sensor breakout

-See <link> for more details about sensors on the peripherals interface board, and <link> for details about the RPi 5 and its sensors.
+See [this section](https://github.com/pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025?tab=readme-ov-file#peripherals-interface-board) for more details about sensors on the peripherals interface board, and <link> for details about the RPi 5 and its sensors.

 ## Robot Assembly